 UKRO has made an initial $3.5 million pledge to support the establishment of the KRC, and research at the KRC will be the primary beneficiary of UKRO’s fundraising for the foreseeable future.
 USC’s Keck School of Medicine is not only matching UKRO’s pledge, but exceeding it by a factor of three.
 We are very appreciative of USC’s commitment!

-Kenneth R. Hallows, M.D., Ph.D., F.A.S.N., serves as Director of the KRC and Chief of the Division of Nephrology.
+Kenneth R. Hallows, M.D., Ph.D., F.A.S.N., serves as Director of the KRC and Chief of the Division of Nephrology and Hypertension.
 He comes from the University of Pittsburgh’s School of Medicine, where he was an Associate Professor of Medicine and of Cell Biology, along with Assistant Dean and Co-Director of the Medical Scientist Training Program in the Renal-Electrolyte Division of the Center for Critical Care Nephrology.
 His areas of specialization and research interests include epithelial ion transport, cellular metabolism, polycystic kidney disease, and acute kidney injury.

 Núria M. Pastor-Soler, M.D., Ph.D., is the first of a planned four-member team of clinician/scientists to be recruited for the Kidney Research Center.
 A former Associate Professor of Medicine at the University of Pittsburgh, her research interests include the regulation of epithelial transport proteins in sepsis-induced acute kidney injury.